EU Blue Card, Opportunity Card, and study-to-work options

 Direct skilled hire

-Best read as a job-offer-first path where documentation, degree recognition, and salary fit drive the timeline.
+This is usually a job-offer-first path where documentation, degree recognition, and salary level drive the timeline.

 Exploratory entry

-Opportunity Card planning should start before arrival with target employers, German language runway, and proof-of-funds clarity.
+Opportunity Card preparation should start before arrival with target employers, German language preparation, and clear proof of funds.

 Study-to-work